 The music is anti-narrative, emphasizing a string of events so loose and off-the-cuff as to register more than anything like a child’s dream – this is what someone who had no grasp of narrative or film but every grasp of simple storytelling and sky-high dreams not filtered through this Earth would create when asked to make a film.
 It is completely and wholly interested in present-tense moments, and it works precisely for its utter transitive innocence, its subservience to egocentric head trips, and its restless rejection of the gods of narrative progression.
 It is, most of all, a remarkably distilled tone poem to the spirit of its decade, not a reflection of the ’60s as it existed, but an encapsulation of the “idea of the ’60s” as filtered through the essence of the time as it survives in a collective mental map.
 It is no mere soundtrack accompaniment, but instead an exploration of the spirit of music in visual terms.

 And that concludes the paragraph where I open about the backbone of the film being the “music” and then go on to not discuss a single song in the film.
 That’s because the songs themselves need no introduction (although some do actually), but let me indulge myself.
 We have the loopy title track which sounds intentionally distant and canned, like a children’s song from 100 years ago, and self-reflexively plays with the nonsense of children’s music lyrics while also existing wholly and totally within its own sense of momentous, propulsive nonsense-joy (it’s a song unlike any other in that it has no ego whatsoever).
-We have the impossibly sad, haunting “Eleanor Rigby” as drippy violin-soaked ode to loneliness at the opposite end of the spectrum.
-We have the classic naivety of “All You Need Is Love,” perhaps the ultimate statement to the band’s music, the charming McCartney ditty “When I’m Sixty Four” which hides depressing lyrics under spry, ineffectual music.
+We have the impossibly sad, haunting “Eleanor Rigby” as violin-soaked ode to loneliness at the opposite end of the spectrum.
+We have the hopeful-depressive “All You Need Is Love,” perhaps the ultimate statement to the band’s music, the charming McCartney ditty “When I’m Sixty Four” which hides depressing lyrics under spry, ineffectual music.
 We have the more mocking, even bitter ode to loneliness “Nowhere Man”, on which their harmonies shine like perhaps no other song.
-We have the spry, lithe, simply fun “All Together Now”.
+We have the spry, lithe “All Together Now”.
 We have the band at the height of their drug-induced sky-high mysticism in “Lucy in the Sky with Diamonds”.
-We have the impossibly sassy, swaggering, confrontational rocker “Hey Bulldog”.
+We have the swaggering, confrontational rocker “Hey Bulldog”.
 We have the deliciously deconstructionist anti-song “Only a Northern Song”, along with the slightly-less deconstructionist rock ‘n’ roll anti-manifesto (often misunderstood as anything other than a tightly coiled viper lashing out at rock bands everywhere) “Sgt.
 Pepper’s Lonely Hearts Club Band”.
 And we have the toweringly tired epic “It’s All Too Much”.
 If you’d like to find fault in that track-listing – well sir or madam, I’d like very much not to know you anymore.
 What’s more to say?

 Yet in a herculean feat, the images which accompany the songs are perhaps even more notable.
 A whirlwind collage of all manner of animation styles and, in some powerhouse sequences (most notably “Eleanor Rigby”), found footage objects invading the imagery, nothing stands in the way of Yellow Submarine’s vocal, spirited, kaleidoscopic-psychedelic mind-trip.
 Every scene plays out with such distinct non-clarity that it might as well all be vignettes, and yet the film remains cohesive – always on the edge of descending into chaos but tightly controlled to teeter at the most precarious point.
-It is difficult for words to do justice to the playful jazz improvisation of these images which simply could not care less but for to exist – they are wholly of the moment, and wholly affecting.
+It is difficult for words to contain or clarify the playful phantasmagoria of these images which simply could not care less but for to exist – they are wholly of the moment, and wholly affecting.
 The musical interludes play out like a backbone of pure distorted art for the sake of it, giving us all manner of color, geometric shapes, and distorted angles as we have vague, often abstracted depictions of the Beatles sing and play for us.
 These are mini-movies, more than anything else, and doing justice to any one of them would take paragraphs upon paragraphs.
 At the least, they are an encapsulation of all that was wonderful, all that was fake, and all that was wonderfully fake about the late ’60s aesthetic of pure, dizzy carnivalesque chaos.

 Not to be misconstrued, the film reveals its mutinous energy right in its opening moment, with an introductory text which reads “once upon a time, or maybe twice”, informing us firstly that this is a children’s book and a mythic fable of a bedtime story (pay attention to how the narrator sounds more than a wee bit bored and sleepy), secondly that this is to be told in as cheerfully, transgressively lackadaisical a manner as possible, and finally, and most importantly, that Yellow Submarine is wholly and entirely open about how the whole affair is essentially a complete lark and nothing more.
 The film is aware of its own construction like few others, and it is refreshing for how it is willing to test the limits of narrative structure without ever devolving into unfitting seriousness or a smug superiority.
 “Once upon a time” is a nonsense phrase, and the film is very much interested in revealing it for that, as well as completely falling in love with it for the very same reason.
 If this borders on the precipice of anti-storytelling, it is nonetheless an astoundingly pure encapsulation of the long-lost “yarn” at its most ripping.
 An anarchic collective dream diving head first into the cosmic cartoon abyss, Yellow Submarine ultimately survives as a ghostly after-image of imaginative life from another far-flung world known as the late ’60s.